 The department of sleep medicine provides investigation and treatment for patients with sleep disorders.

-The team is supported by a set of highly skilled clinicians across different areas of sleep medicine, and a full list of team members can be found by clicking here.
+The team is supported by a set of highly skilled clinicians across different areas of sleep medicine.

 The technical team within the sleep department are responsible for performing the highly specialised sleep studies on both adults and children.
 The aim of undertaking these studies is to aid in the diagnosis of a whole range of sleep disorders.